By Aleksandar Vasovic and Alexei Anishchuk

 So far, the United States and EU have taken only mild action against Moscow, imposing visa bans and asset freezes on a few Russians, measures Moscow has scoffed at as meaningless.
 Washington and Brussels both say they are drafting more serious sanctions and will impose them if the Geneva deal collapses.

 Even without serious sanctions, Russia's confrontation with the West has hurt its economy as fearful investors send their money abroad.
-Mutual funds specializing in Russia and Eastern Europe were the 30 worst performers out of 3,489 equity funds for sale in Britain in the three months ending in March.
+Mutual funds specialising in Russia and Eastern Europe were the 30 worst performers out of 3,489 equity funds for sale in Britain in the three months ending in March.

 In NATO member Poland, the first group of a contingent of around 600 U.S. soldiers arrived on Wednesday, part of an effort by Washington to reassure eastern European allies who are worried by the Russian build-up near Ukraine's borders.